George Sand: Gender presentation

 Victor Hugo commented, "George Sand cannot determine whether she is male or female.
 I entertain a high regard for all my colleagues, but it is not my place to decide whether she is my sister or my brother."

-In 1831, at the age of twenty-seven, she chose her pseudonym George Sand, a feminine of the first name Georges unknown until then, and added "Sand", a diminutive of "Sandeau", the name of Jules, her lover at the time.
-This decision came from a desire to sow confusion about her identity and thus increase her chances of being published in a then resolutely male publishing world.
+Gender appears to be likewise ambiguous in Sand's own perspective.
+Sometimes when writing first person memoirs or essays (including letters and journals), Sand's language "speaks to modern explorations of gender ambiguity" in the consistent use of a first-person "male persona" used to describe Sand's own experiences and identity in masculine terms.
+However, when writing an autobiography of the author's youth, the person described is a girl/woman whose descriptions aligns with her legal designation as "la demoiselle Aurora."

+Sand's friends and peers likewise alternate between using masculine or female adjectives and pronouns depending on the situation.
+For instance, in reviewing the collected letters of Sand's lover Chopin, one finds her consistently addressed as either "Mme Sand" or more familiarly as "George".
+Either way, she is referred to with feminine pronouns, and positioned as the "Lady of the House" when referring to their domestic life together.
+However, when speaking of Sand as a public rather than a private figure, even those who clearly knew (or even referenced) the writer's sex also tended to apply masculine terms when speaking of their role as an author.
+For instance Jules Janin describes Sand as the king of novelists (ie: "le roi des romanciers modernes") rather than as the queen.
+Likewise, Flaubert refers to Sand as being a dear master of their shared art (ie: "Chère Maitre"), using a masculine title to denote the masculine professional role, but a grammatically feminine adjective that acknowledges their legal or grammatical sex.

 Notable relationships

 In 1822, at the age of eighteen, Sand married (François) Casimir Dudevant, an out-of-wedlock son of Baron Jean-François Dudevant.
 She and Dudevant had two children: Maurice and Solange (1828–1899).
 In 1825, she had an intense but perhaps platonic affair with the young lawyer Aurélien de Sèze.
 In early 1831, she left her husband and entered upon a four- or five-year period of "romantic rebellion".
 In 1835, she was legally separated from Dudevant and took custody of their children.